daviddesmet/til/git/push-with-noreply-address.md

 $ git commit --amend --reset-author
 ```

 3. Now you can push the commit with the noreply e-mail address, and future commits will have the noreply e-mail address as well.
+Use the `push --force` command to force push over the old commit

 ```bash
 $ git push